Divyanalam98/dynamodb-rbac/README.md

 ![Image]()

+For instance, in the above figure, if the following predefined policy is satisfied, only then the access is granted:

+IF a subject in the Applied Data Science Department with the role of HOD who is trying to read a finance folder during college hours and is connected to the LAN in San Jose, THEN they are permitted to read the folder.

 ## Implementing bulk CSV ingestion to Amazon DynamoDB:

 You can use your own CSV file or download the test file provided in this repo.